bkorten/ZombieHousePublic/README.txt

 # ZombieHouse
 ZombieHouse is the first group project for CS 351.
 This repository is the implementation by the "noobs" group, James Perry and Burton Korten.
 Thien dropped the class, so all of his points are to be distributed to James and Burt, preferibly with a hefty amount of extra credit for the added emotional and physical trauma.

-James was in charge of everything related to the internal computations, and Burt was in charge of everything related to 3D rendering.
+James was in charge of everything related to the internal computations, and Burton was responsible for the graphic and control components of this game.

 CLASS DESCRIPTIONS: